Tuesday, February 03, 2026

 Alcohol review: The King of Soho Copacetic Vodka and Variorum Gin

-As I said in my previous blog post, I’ve really been leaning into playing host of late, and an integral component of that is ensuring my guests have a drink in their hand at all times.
-If the drink is made from an exotic spirit, such as those from The King Soho, even better!
+As I said in a previous blog, I’ve really been leaning into playing host of late, and an integral component of that is ensuring my guests have a drink in their hand at all times.
+If that drink is made from an exotic spirit, such as those from The King Soho, even better!

 I was provided with a full bottle of The King Soho Copacetic Vodka and a sample bottle of The King Soho Variorum Gin